Skip to content

 The most famous painting in the Louvre

-Painted in the early 16th century, the Mona Lisa has been a part of the Louvre’s collection since 1797 and attracts millions of visitors each year.
+Painted in the early 16th century, the Mona Lisa has been a part of the Louvre’s collection since 1797 and attracts millions of visitors yearly.

 Its fame has only grown over the centuries, especially in 1911, when it was stolen and subsequently recovered.